Exhibition opportunity for naturetech innovators!

 Before launching the Sustainable Farming Incentive (SFI) a number of pilots were run to test the methods for assessing improvements.
 Agri-TechE members have been involved in these trials and a meeting was held in March 2022 to discuss the pilots, the learning points and the opportunities for improved agri-tech.

-Feedback from the Test and Trial scheme was reported on June 2021.
+Feedback from the Test and Trial scheme is reported at regular intervals.

 Among recommendations from farmers, landowners and advisors on how to structure the scheme and payments there were also a number of observations about the need for improved tools and processors to support adoption of measures to reduce negative environmental impacts.